 Introduction to latent variables (405 in a week).

-Review of Correlation and Regression and classical reliability theory.
+Review of Correlation, regression, and classical reliability theory.
 See also Chapter 4 on Correlation and regression as well as Chapter 5 on multiple correlation and regression.

-Review of linear/matrix algebra (Appendix E)
+Review of matrix algebra (Appendix A)